EXPLAINER: A closer look at Arizona

 EXPLAINER: A closer look at ArizonaNew

-State officials say there are about 450,000 votes still to be counted in Arizona, a Western presidential battleground state, where Biden has a 2.35 percentage point lead over Trump, an advantage of about 68,000 votes.
-The AP has called the race in Arizona for Democrat Joe Biden.
+State officials say there are about 250,000 votes still to be counted in Arizona, a Western presidential battleground state, where Democrat Joe Biden has a 1.4 percentage point lead over Republican Donald Trump, an advantage of about 43,779 votes.
+The AP has called the race in Arizona for Biden.
 The AP said Thursday it is monitoring the vote count in the state as ballots continued to be tallied.
 The vast majority of the ballots still being counted are from Maricopa County, the most populous area of the state.
-The next update from elections officials in Arizona is expected around 9 p.m.
-EST.
+The next update from elections officials there is expected around 9 p.m.
+EST on Friday.